x-atlas-consortia/ubkg-etl/generation_framework/gencode/README.md

 ### Precursor Assertions
 Some GenCode assertions employ nodes from other sets of assertions, including:
-1. GENCODE_ONT: custom nodes, in a source file built with the SimpleKnowledge framework
+1. GENCODE_VS: custom nodes, in a source file built with the SimpleKnowledge framework
 2. PGO: Pseudogene Ontology

 Note: In the UBKG, codeIDs for PGO nodes are in the format **PGO PGO:(code)**, similar to the formats for GO, HPO, and HGNC.

-GENCODE_ONT is a special case.
-The GENCODE annotated file refers to nodes in GENCODE_ONT by term instead of code, so it is necessary to map from term to code in GENCODE_ONT.
-The script assumes that GENCODE_ONT has been ingested so that the file **OWLNETS_node_metadata.txt** is available.
+GENCODE_VS is a special case.
+The GENCODE annotated file refers to nodes in GENCODE_ONT by term instead of code, so it is necessary to map from term to code in GENCODE_VS.
+The script assumes that GENCODE_VS has been ingested so that the file **OWLNETS_node_metadata.txt** is available.

 ### To run